freeCodeCamp/guide/src/pages/certifications/coding-interview-prep/project-euler/problem-342-the-totient-of-a-square-is-a-cube/index.md

 ---
-title: Problem 342: The totient of a square is a cube
+title: The totient of a square is a cube
 ---
 ## Problem 342: The totient of a square is a cube